Find information on many health topics, listed A to Z.

 Colorectal cancer screenings are extremely important, but there are also simple lifestyle changes you can make to decrease your risk.

-In part three of his three-part blog, Dr. William David Farrar, a gastroenterologist from Mayo Clinic Health System in Red Wing, continues recounting a personal story about a subject many of us would rather ignore — colonoscopies.
+Dr. William David Farrar, a gastroenterologist from Mayo Clinic Health System in Red Wing, gets personal about a subject many of us would rather ignore — colonoscopies.
+His experience can resonate for everyone.

 The exact cause of colorectal cancer remains unknown, but there are proven risk factors for the disease.
 You can change your lifestyle to avoid certain risks, but there are some you cannot prevent.